 Want Kayaking in Rhode Island?
-On a hot vacation day, the best place to row is the ocean.
-Rhode Island is home to a variety of coves and bays, but also ponds and quiet lakes that beginner kayakers will love.
+The ocean is the best place to row on a hot vacation day.
+Rhode Island is home to various coves and bays, ponds, and quiet lakes that beginner kayakers will love.
 The help of a guide can also help make your first experience a great experience in Kayaking in Rhode Island.
-So, take your kayak or rent one and go out to enjoy a day of fun in the water.
+So, take your kayak or rent one and enjoy a day of fun in the water.

-Where can you start if you are new on Kayaking in Rhode Island, or have limited experience?
+Where can you start if you are new to Kayaking in Rhode Island or have limited experience?
 We have some tips on how to begin Kayaking in Rhode Island.
 Are you looking for an easy way to get out on the water and go fishing without the cost and maintenance of a typical boat?

 You can do many excursions in one day.
 Kayaking is perfect for beginners or experienced kayakers who want to explore the legendary coastline of Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine.
 Capabilities range from remote islands to Boston and New York.

-Get a full description and map the route for each of the trips.
-Also, get information about distance and time.
-For example, tides and currents, route planning, and nearby attractions.
+Get a complete description and map the route for each of the trips.
+Also, get information about distance and time—for example, tides and currents, route planning, and nearby attractions.
 Trip planning and selecting the correct routes are essential to sea kayakers.

 General Recreation Kayaks

-On the East coast, for example, there are the upper reaches of the Chester River.
-In that place, there are lots of small streams to explore for hunting, fishing, bird watching, and leisure activities, and adventure that are too small to jump in a boat, and more.
+For example, the upper reaches of the Chester River are on the East coast.
+In that place, there are lots of small streams to explore for hunting, fishing, bird watching, leisure activities, an adventure that are too small to jump in a boat, and more.

 Finally, you can look for something that fits almost everyone in the family, look for more comfortable seats, stable enough to take people on their first paddle.
 Also, you can opt for a shorter boat and small waterways.